Campusoft/knowledge_base/cloud/azure/azure.md

 Azure Kubernetes Service (AKS) is a free container service that simplifies the deployment, management, and operations of Kubernetes as a fully managed Kubernetes container orchestrator service.

 Paying for only the virtual machines, and associated storage and networking resources consumed makes AKS the most efficient and cost-effective container service on the market.

+# Referencias

+***Build microservices on Azure***

+Besides for the services themselves, some other components appear in a typical microservices architecture:

+Management/orchestration.
+This component is responsible for placing services on nodes, identifying failures, rebalancing services across nodes, and so forth.
+Typically this component is an off-the-shelf technology such as Kubernetes, rather than something custom built.

+API Gateway.
+The API gateway is the entry point for clients.
+Instead of calling services directly, clients call the API gateway, which forwards the call to the appropriate services on the back end.

+Advantages of using an API gateway include:

+-    It decouples clients from services.
+Services can be versioned or refactored without needing to update all of the clients.

+-    Services can use messaging protocols that are not web friendly, such as AMQP.

+-    The API Gateway can perform other cross-cutting functions such as authentication, logging, SSL termination, and load balancing.

+-    Out-of-the-box policies, like for throttling, caching, transformation, or validation.